centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/model-it-services.md

 import TabItem from '@theme/TabItem';

-Centreon Business Activity Monitoring (Centreon-BAM) is an extension for modeling IT services and applications, ideally, from an end user’s point of view.
-It reports on the status of a aggregated indicators in real time, tracking any changes, thereby allowing you to measure results against business-oriented service level agreements (SLAs) with internal or external users.
+Centreon Business Activity Monitoring (Centreon-BAM) is an extension for modeling IT services and applications, ideally, from an end userâ€™s point of view.
+It reports on the status of aggregated indicators in real time, tracking any changes, thereby allowing you to measure results against business-oriented service level agreements (SLAs) with internal or external users.